SEMICeu/SDK-Solid/README.md

 - Generate a URI to which the user should be redirected in order to approve the patch request

-Those functions can be found in the folder: https://github.com/SEMICeu/SDK-Solid/tree/main/sdk/src/functions
+Those functions can be found in the folder: https://github.com/SEMICeu/SDK-Solid/tree/main/sdk/src/functions and collected in the file

+The demo is a React application that reuses the SDK.

 ## Getting started
 Start by installing the SDK as a dependency of your project.